 The Partnership will be composed of approximately 20-25 individuals representing organizations, clinics and interest areas.
 The workgroups will focus their efforts in specific areas for a shorter amount of time, under the auspices of the Partnership.
 Meetings of the Partnership and the workgroups will be convened in the months following the Summit.

 Funding for the activities of the MCP and the Summit comes from a one-year grant from the National Chlamydia Coalition using funds provided by CDC.
 This project is one of 10 projects funded in the U.S.

 - Increase funding and contain costs related to chlamydia and gonorrhea

-- Build awareness about the impact of chlamdydia and gonorrhea with healthcare providers and the public
+- Build awareness about the impact of chlamydia and gonorrhea with health care providers and the public

 - Affect policies related to education and prevention of chlamydia and gonorrhea